jstyers32/avalonia-docs/docs/concepts/toplevel.md

 ### BackRequested

-Occurs when physical Back Button is pressed or a back navigation has been requested.
+Occurs when a physical Back Button is pressed or a back navigation has been requested.

 ```cs
 event EventHandler<RoutedEventArgs> BackRequested { add; remove; }